TaBayram/vscode-miisync/README.md

 ## Planned Features

-1. Adding cancel option to download folder, download remote folder, and upload folder commands.
-2. Have an option to use some of the settings defined in the self config instead of root config.
+1. Have an option to use some of the settings defined in the self config instead of root config.

 ## Requirements